It’s time to start thinking about what your daughter or son is going to do after Year 11.

 Options include general qualifications and vocational qualifications.
-General qualifications include GCSEs and A levels.
+General qualifications include A levels.
 These qualifications prepare you for a range of different careers, rather than focusing on a specific job.
 Reasons for choosing A levels include being good at a subject, enjoying a subject and needing it for a future option/career.

 In contrast, vocational qualifications are work-related and can give you the skills needed for a broad area of work or train you for a specific job.
 Courses are usually practical and involve hands-on projects.
 Examples of vocational courses include engineering, childcare, hair & beauty, motor vehicle, health & social care and business.
 Plus there are lots more!

 The second decision they need to make is where to study.
 For example, at Moseley School and Sixth Form, at another school that has a sixth form, a college or a specialist college.

 They may want to stay at Moseley as they know the teachers and are happy here.
 Alternatively, they may want a change of scenery and decide that another school or college would be better for them.